DinoChiesa/Apigee-Java-WsSec-Username-Token/README.md

 This code is open source.
 You don't need to compile it in order to use it.

-## Building
+## Building the Jar

-You do not need to build the callout in order to use it.
+If you are using Apigee X or hybrid, you do not need to build the Jar in order to use the custom policy.
+The custom policy is ready to use, with policy configuration.
+If you are using OPDK, which still relies on Java8, you will need to re-build the JAR.
+The jar bundled here has been built with Java11.
+If you try to use it with OPDK, you will receive an error message like the
+following:

+> Failed to load java class com.google.apigee.callouts.GenerateJwe definition
+> due to - com/google/apigee/callouts/GenerateJwe has been compiled by a more
+> recent version of the Java Runtime (class file version 55.0), this version of
+> the Java Runtime only recognizes class file versions up to 52.0.

+If using Apigee X or hybrid, you need to re-build the jar only if you want to modify the behavior of the custom policy.
+Before you do that, be sure you understand all the configuration options - the policy may be usable for you without modification.

-If you do wish to build it, you must use [maven](https://maven.apache.org/) to build and package the jar.
-You need maven v3.6.3 at a minimum.
-The callout builds with Java 11.
+If you do wish to build the jar, you can use [maven](https://maven.apache.org/download.cgi) to do so, v3.9.0 or later.

+### To Build

 ```
+cd callout

+# build with Java11
 mvn clean package

+# build with Java8
+mvn -f pom-java8.xml clean package

 ```

-The 'package' goal will copy the jar to the resources/java directory for the example proxy bundle.
-If you want to use this in your own API Proxy, you need to drop this JAR into the appropriate API Proxy bundle.
-Or include the jar as an environment-wide or organization-wide jar via the Apigee administrative API.
+The source code includes tests.

+If you edit policies offline, copy [the jar file for the custom policy](callout/target/apigee-wssecusernametoken-20240605.jar) and all the dependencies to your apiproxy/resources/java directory.
+If you don't edit proxy bundles offline, upload that jar file into the API Proxy via the Apigee API Proxy Editor.

+## Support

+This callout is open-source software, and is not a supported part of Apigee.
+If you need assistance, you can try inquiring on [the Google Cloud Community forum dedicated to Apigee](https://goo.gle/apigee-community) There is no service-level guarantee for responses to inquiries posted to that site.

 ## Bugs